 However, you may want to understand the implications of a decision to teach students on mobile before offering it.

-Firstly, consider the two big differences between smartphones vs tablet/computers:
+Firstly, consider the two big differences between smartphones vs tablets/computers:

 Implications for online teaching and online learning:

-- If the student decides to take the class on their smartphone in a noisy environment (cafe, train, street), what are your policies?
+What are your policies if the student decides to take the class on their smartphone in a noisy environment (cafe, train, street)?

-- Does this expose the teacher/school to more technical problems caused by hardware?
-For example, there is a much more significant difference between a next-gen iPhone and 5 year old basic Android device vs a latest model Mac laptop and a 5 year old windows PC.
+Does this expose the teacher/school to more technical problems caused by hardware?
+For example, there is a much more significant difference between a next-gen iPhone and a 5-year-old basic Android device vs a latest model Mac laptop and a 5-year-old windows PC.

-- What if the student does not take their class in a place they know has strong internet?
-How easy is this to explain to students at the time of class?
+What if the student does not take their class in a place they know has strong internet?
+How easy is this to explain to students at the time of the class?